stefanbohacek/mastodon-account-migration/README.md

 # Mastodon Account Migration Tool

+This migration tool is very much work in progress and was initially set up to help me with [migrating my creative bots from botsin.space](https://stefanbohacek.com/blog/migrating-50-accounts-across-the-fediverse/).
+Be sure to open an issue or [reach out to me directly](https://stefanbohacek.com/contact/) if you have any questions, or things are not working for you.

+## Overview

+Here's a quick overview of what the migration script does:

+- Log into your "from" server using account details saved in the `accounts.csv` file (see instructions below).
+- Copy description, avatar, header image, and custom fields from the old account.
+- Marks the new account as automated.
+- Sets up account migration on the "Account migration" settings account.
+- Creates a new app with "write" permission.
+- Optionally sets up automatic post deletion.
+(See `delete_old_posts` option below.)

+Note that this script will not migrate your posts, as this is [not something that Mastodon currently supports](https://github.com/mastodon/mastodon/issues/12423).

+## Full walkthrough of how to use the script

 1. Register accounts on the new server for each of the accounts you're migrating.
 If you're an admin of the server to which you're migrating, you can use the [tootctl](https://docs.joinmastodon.org/admin/tootctl/) command line tool to create the account, and also approve it.

 ```sh